The last chapter in My Crochet Career can be summed up in this one comment:

 The main theme in my stories that resonates with the crochet community is that we create because we love this craft; crochet brings us joy, fulfillment, hope, and satisfaction.

-But, when we venture from hobby to business, there can be a lot of frustration and regret.
+But, when we venture from crochet hobby to crochet business, there can be a lot of frustration and regret.

 Why is that?